Plunging ad prices underscore doubts over Yahoo turnaround plan

-SAN FRANCISCO (Reuters) - Marissa Mayer’s plan to resuscitate Yahoo seems a simple one: get back the eyeballs, sell more ads and charge higher prices.
+SAN FRANCISCO, July 17 (Reuters) - Marissa Mayer’s plan to resuscitate Yahoo seems a simple one: get back the eyeballs, sell more ads and charge higher prices.
 But the chief executive’s plan seems to have run into a major snag.

 The price the company charges per ad slid 12 percent in the April to June period, six times the decline just a quarter ago - a fall that some say highlights how Yahoo has been caught unprepared for the industry shift to automated, programmatic ad buying.